Officials warn boaters of flood water debris dangers following above-average rainfall

 Rick Flinn with Pennsylvania's Emergency Management Agency says while we are lucky to have missed any major flooding in the Central Pennsylvania area this weekend, it’s always a good idea to be informed of the dangers and prepare.

 “Unfortunately people don’t really think about it until something happens," said Flinn.
 "The bigger issue in our area is we have a lot of creeks and streams and you have to be very careful with that.
-Taking boats out in this kind of water and this weather situation…we’ve had so much water and the fast moving water isn’t a good idea," he added.
+Taking boats out in this kind of water and this weather situation, we’ve had so much water and the fast moving water isn’t a good idea," he added.

 Even if the the sun is expected to come out, it doesn’t mean the threat has completely gone away.